phhu/revive-functions/README.md

 A reviver function for Javascript's JSON.parse, allowing specified functions to be substituted for their output in a JSON-like structure.

 This is useful for allowing set functions to be applied in a JSON-like structure at runtime.
+For example:

-For example, `{added: {$add: [2,3]}, unchanged: 4}` could be converted to `{added: 5, unchanged: 4}`.
+`{added: {$add: [2,3]}, unchanged: 4}`

+...could be converted to...

+`{added: 5, unchanged: 4}`.

 An optional data object can be provided, allowing partially applied (curried) functions to use it as their last argument.

 ## Synopsis